alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 `Webfaction Hosting Service <https://www.webfaction.com/>`_, which has been used for the first two installations of the BMON application.
-The general goals of each step of the installation are also decscribed, to assist installation on other hosting providers or a standalone server.
+The general goals of each step of the installation are also decscribed, to assist in installation on other hosting providers or a standalone server.

-The assumption here is that BMON will be installed on a server running the Linux operating system, although installation on a Windows server is also possible (the ``backup_db()`` method in the `bmsdata.py <https://github.com/alanmitchell/bmon/blob/master/bmsapp/readingdb/bmsdata.py>`_ file uses the ``gzip`` Linux utility, which can be installed on Windows through use of Cygwin).
+The assumption here is that BMON will be installed on a server running the Linux operating system, although installation on a Windows server is also possible (the ``backup_db()`` method in the `bmsdata.py <https://github.com/alanmitchell/bmon/blob/master/bmsapp/readingdb/bmsdata.py>`_ file uses the ``gzip`` Linux utility, which can be installed on Windows through use of `Cygwin <https://www.cygwin.com/>`_).
 The skills needed for installation are primarily:

 *  Linux command line skills.
-*  Some skill with `Python <https://www.python.org/>`_ and the `Django web framework <https://www.djangoproject.com/>`_ would be helpful, as the BMON application is a Python application built using the Django web framework.
-If you are using the Wefaction hosting services, these skills are not absolutely necessary, as step-by-step installation instructions for that hosting service are given below.
+*  Some experience with `Python <https://www.python.org/>`_ and the `Django web framework <https://www.djangoproject.com/>`_ would be helpful, as the BMON application is a Python application built using the Django web framework.
+If you are using the Wefaction hosting services, these skills are not absolutely necessary, as step-by-step installation instructions for that hosting service are detailed below.
-   If you are *not* using the Webfaction hosting service, more Django and Python skills will be required, as the instructions below will need to be modified.
+   If you are *not* using the Webfaction hosting service, more Django and Python skills will be required, as the instructions below will need to be modified to fit your configuration.
 *  Some knowledge of the `Git version control system <http://git-scm.com/>`_ would be helpful.